iifl-logo

 SUBSIDIARY COMPANY

-The Company does not have any material Subsidiary, Associate or Joint Venture Company whose net worth exceeds 20% of the consolidated net worth of the holding company in the immediately preceding accounting year or has generated 20% of the consolidated income of the Company during the previous financial year.
+The Company does not have any Subsidiary, Associate or Joint Venture Company during the reporting period.
 Accordingly, a policy on material subsidiaries has not been formulated.
 Further, during the year, no Company has ceased to be Subsidiary, Associate or Joint Venture Company.

 POLICY FOR DETERMINING MATERIAL SUBSIDIARY COMPANIES